 Singer currently participates in SAIC's Nuclear Test Personnel Review (NTPR) program, where he reconstructs the dose of ionizing radiation received by military personnel who participated in U.S. atmospheric nuclear tests.
 Previous research activities at SAIC have included applications of cluster analysis to statistical meteorology and the response of materials to hostile thermal environments.

-Singer is presently an assistant professor of information systems and operations management in the School of Business at George Mason University.
+Singer is presently an assistant professor of information systems and operations management in the Costello College of Business at George Mason University.
 He teaches undergraduate and graduate level courses in applied statistics, management science, and operations management.
 His current academic interest is in business disaster recovery and business continuity planning.
 Prior to joining Mason, Singer was an adjunct faculty member in the School of Continuing Studies of The Johns Hopkins University for nearly ten years.

 - The development of methods and tools for the objectively pricing of risk and catastrophe options offered by property and casualty insurers and reinsurers.

 - The assessment and description of the user community in the northern Virginia area for a new program of study and certification offered by the School of Business in Business Disaster Preparedness and Recovery.

 - PhD - Geophysics, Johns Hopkins University

 - MA - Geophysics, Johns Hopkins University